We all know the song! But what about the reality of a parent who has either relocated with the children or is thinking about doing so?

 (c) an order that the children remain with the remaining parent until further order.

-If you, or anyone you know, are experiencing a situation where either parent is seeking to relocate or has already done so, contact our office on (07) 3209 7000 to arrange an urgent appointment to meet with one of our experienced family lawyers to assist you with your matter.
-Alternatively, you can book online now by clicking here.
+If you, or anyone you know, are experiencing a situation where either parent is seeking to relocate or has already done so, contact our office to arrange an urgent appointment to meet with one of our experienced family lawyers to assist you with your matter.

 Not sure what to do yet?
 Take a seat and listen to the song while you think it over by clicking here.